 It’s curious how we sometimes look farther afield when we think of travelling to beautiful places, while overlooking the gems in our very own backyard.
-I’ve lived in Amsterdam for thirty-odd years and I’ve been to Utrecht many times before, usually for a meal or a concert.
-I never really thought much about the city until recently when two expats I chatted with, on separate occasions, gushed about how much they love Utrecht.
-That prompted me to plan a day trip to Utrecht.
-This time, I told myself, I would just wander around the city and check out the attractions of Utrecht at my own pace.
+I’ve lived in Amsterdam for thirty-odd years and I’ve been to Utrecht many times before, usually for a meal or a concert, and didn’t think much about the city.
+That changed when two expats I chatted with, on separate occasions, gushed about how much they love Utrecht.
+This prompted me to plan a day trip to Utrecht, this time to just wander around the city and check out its attractions at my own pace.
 I discovered many things to see and do in Utrecht and at the end of the day, I found myself in love with this gorgeous city as well!
 Without doubt, Utrecht is one of the most beautiful cities in the Netherlands.

 Things to see and do in Utrecht